JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 Now here's the acid test—how effective are we in **working** with those we've grown to love and admire?
 We're told on page 311:

 > _Of all the problems in the universe requiring an exercise of the consummate wisdom of experience and adaptability, ***none are more important than those arising out of the relationships and associations of intelligent beings*** [emphasis mine].
-Whether in human associations of commerce and trade, friendship and marriage, or in the liaisons of the angelic hosts, there continue to arise petty frictions, minor misunderstandings too trivial even to engage the attention of conciliators but sufficiently irritating and disturbing to mar the smooth working of the universe if they were allowed to multiply and continue._ [[UB 28:5.13](/en/The_Urantia_Book/28#p5_13)]
+Whether in human associations of commerce and trade, friendship and marriage, or in the liaisons of the angelic hosts, there continue to arise petty frictions, minor misunderstandings too trivial even to engage the attention of conciliators but sufficiently irritating and disturbing to mar the smooth working of the universe if they were allowed to multiply and continue._ <a id="a208_622"></a>[[UB 28:5.13](/en/The_Urantia_Book/28#p5_13)]

 Like in marriage and family life where * we're constantly challenged with working and living with those we love most in our lives, so are we challenged when having to work and cooperate with one another in the broader community.